APT Visit Splitting

 For convenient reference, APT reports the visit splitting distance it is using and the number of visits for each observation in the APT observation template GUI directly beneath the target selection box.

 APT visit splitting logic is only applied to fixed targets.
-All moving target observations are assigned a visit splitting distance of 30" by default, with the exception of the WATA target acq for NIRSpec, where the value is set to 38".
+All moving target observations are assigned a visit splitting distance of 38" by default.
 Refer to Moving Target Acquisition and Tracking for full details.

 Figure 1.
 Visit splitting distance used by APT